-Verse 3: "And as he sat upon the mount of Olives, the disciples came unto him privately, saying, Tell us, when shall these things be? and what shall be the sign of thy coming, and of the end of the world?"
+Verse 3: "And as He sat upon the Mount of Olives, the disciples came unto Him privately. saying, Tell us, when shall these things be? and what shall be the sign of Thy coming, and of the end of the world?"

-This statement from the Master could not but deeply interest the disciples.
-And it matters not whether they supposed that the destruction of the temple, the coming of

-Christ, and the end of the age, would all occur at the same time, or at different periods, since Christ, in his answer in this chapter, has distinctly spoken of each separately, and has given each its place in the prophetic history of events.
-If it were their impression that the overthrow of the temple and the end of the world would occur at the same time, it by no means proves that this would be the case.
-As the Scriptures show, up to the time of the out-pouring of the Holy Spirit on the day of Pentecost, their ideas upon many points were crude and inaccurate.
-Take as proof of this the parable which the Lord spake when he was going into Jerusalem.
-Luke 19.
+It matters not whether they supposed that the destruction of the temple, the coming of Christ, and the end of the age, would all occur at the same time or at different periods, since Christ, in His answer in this chapter, has distinctly spoken of each separately, and has given each its place in the prophetic history of events.
+If it was their impression that the overthrow of the temple and the end of the world would occur at the same time, this would by no means prove that such was to be the case.
+As the Scriptures show, up to the time of the outpouring of the Holv Spirit on the day of Pentecost, their ideas upon many points were crude and inaccurate.
+Take as proof of this the parable which the Lord spoke when He was going into Jerusalem.
+See Luke 19.
 They thought that the kingdom of God should immediately appear.
 To correct this impression, the parable of the nobleman was spoken.
-If they understood the parable at the time when it was spoken, it did not fully eradicate the impression from their minds, as is proved by what they did when they entered Jerusalem.
-We cannot believe that they would have hailed him as the Son of David, and rejoiced before him as a King in his triumph, if they had realized that he was going into the city to be condemned and crucified as a malefactor.
+If they understood the parable at the time when it was given, it did not fully eradicate the impression from their minds, as is proved by what they did when they entered Jerusalem.
+We cannot believe that they would have hailed Him as the Son of David, and rejoiced before Him as a King in His triumph, if they had realised that He was going into the city to be condemned and crucified as a malefactor.
 Palm branches and shouts of triumph did not attend the steps of the lowly and the condemned.

-John admits for himself and Peter, after they had seen the empty sepulcher, that "they knew not the scripture, that he must rise again from the dead."
+After Christ's resurrection, John admits for himself and Peter, after they had seen the empty sepulchre, that "they knew not the scripture, that He must rise again from the dead."
 John 20:9.

-Again, after his resurrection, Jesus reproved two of his disciples, who, though they had trusted that he would redeem Israel, were then sad and disheartened.
-They did not then understand that Christ ought "to have suffered these things, and to enter into his glory."
+Again, after His resurrection, Jesus reproved two of His disciples, who, though they had trusted that He would redeem Israel, were then sad and disheartened.
+They did not then understand that Christ ought "to have suffered these things, and to enter into His glory."
 The suffering part was still a mystery to them.
-And some of the apostles were so slow to realize that which he had spoken to them, that they could hardly be persuaded that he was indeed risen from the dead.
-And after he had been with them full forty days, speaking to them of the things pertaining to the kingdom, they did not yet understand "the times and the seasons," and therefore asked him, "Lord, wilt thou at this time restore again the kingdom to Israel?"
+And some of the apostles were so slow to realise that which He had spoken to them, that they could hardly be persuaded that He was indeed risen from the dead.
+After He had been with them for forty days, speaking to them of the things pertaining to the kingdom, they did not yet understand "the times and the seasons," and therefore asked Him, "Lord, wilt Thou at this time restore again the kingdom to Israel?"

-However the matter may have been entertained in the minds of the disciples, it is evident that their query consisted of two distinct questions in the mind of the Saviour.
-These questions relate, first, to the destruction of Jerusalem; and, second, to Christ's second coming at the end of the world or age.
-They were distinctly answered by our Lord; not, however, before the promiscuous multitude; but on the occasion of a private interview with his disciples.
-Christ here speaks to his disciples; hence his words in this prophetic discourse are addressed especially to the church.
+However the matter may have been entertained in the minds of the disciples, it is evident that their query (verse 3) consisted of two distinct questions in the mind of the Saviour.
+These questions relate, first, to the destruction of Jerusalem; and, second, to Christ's second coming at the end of the world, or age.
+They were distinctly answered by our Lord; not, however, before the promiscuous multitude, but on the occasion of a private interview with His disciples on the Mount of Olives.
+Christ here speaks to His disciples; hence His words in this prophetic discourse are addressed especially to the church.

-VERSES 4, 5: "And Jesus answered and said unto them, Take heed that no man deceive you For many shall come in my name, saying, 1 am Christ, and shall deceive many."
+Verses 4.
+5: "And Jesus answered and said unto them, Take heed that no man deceive you.
+For many shall come in My name, saying, 1 am Christ, and shall deceive many."